 You will want to test your application before launch to ensure everything functions as expected, and you will also want to stage your application launch following similar due diligence steps as you would normally take with your old relational system.

 In addition, you will also want to spend time learning your new database administration tools so you have a strong understanding of the different options available to you, and how everything works.

-Before you start your data migration, it is helpful to have an idea of some of the common challenges others have faced.
+Before you start your SQL to NoSQL data migration, it is helpful to have an idea of some of the common challenges others have faced.

 Moving Large Volumes of Users

 If you’ve been in business a while, you may already have a large number of users.
 Sometimes that can cause hesitation and reluctance when it comes to moving from one place to another.
 While the new system may work flawlessly, that doesn’t mean problems never occur.

 The Solution?
 Start with a phased migration where you move a small number of users such as 3-5% and then 10-15%, and then 30-40%.
 Once you’ve done this several times and you feel comfortable with the process, then you can remove all of the remaining users at once with confidence.

 Optimizing data is another potential challenge companies sometimes face.
 Migrating from a SQL to NoSQL database isn’t particularly difficult; however, the new system needs to be optimized for your application.
 To ensure your new system is optimized for your application, you will need to know which queries your app runs and which queries you want to optimize the data store for so you can avoid any speed problems.

 If you’ve never worked with NoSQL before, then it can be challenging to conceptualize how your data might be represented in the new system.
 Solving this problem requires spending some time understanding the different data models by reading through tutorials or working with a developer.